 Lakka, on its own, can be a little heavy and syrupy.
 To really make this drink evoke summer, I needed it to be light.
 So I avoided any of the traditional base spirits and went for an amaro to counteract the sweetness.
 However, most amaros are strong in their own right.
 Aperol’s more mild bitter orange flavors pair excellently with the complex citrus notes of Lakka, and the two liqueurs balance well.
 A little lemon juice brightens the drink significantly.
 This drink is fairly acidic – a little egg white helps keep the drink silky smooth, and, when combined with a splash of club soda, gives it a cloud-like foam top.

-This is a bright, effervescent drink with powerful and complex citrus notes and a very drinkable bitter finish.
-The slight carbonation and foam keep My friend Kyle described the flavor as “smokey melted rainbow sherbet.”
+This is a bright, effervescent drink with powerful and complex citrus notes and a very pleasant bitter finish.
+The slight carbonation and foam keep the sweet from being too cloying.
+My friend Kyle described the flavor as “smokey melted rainbow sherbet.”
 I don’t know if it gets more summery than that.